maddawg9838/ValentineDayGame/README.md

 # ValentineDayGame

 This is a hangman game designed to state your love to a special someone.
-This program ends with I Love You in a heart design.
+The program ends with a heart made from astericks and your message once more.